-The overpass will significantly reduce wildlife-vehicle crashes on this busy highway
+The overpass will significantly reduce wildlife-vehicle crashes on this busy section of State Highway 21.

-The Idaho Highway 21 (ID-21) Wildlife Overpass at Cervidae Peak project proposes to construct an approximately 120’ to 150’ long wildlife overpass over the highway at mile point (MP) 19.32.
-The project will also construct big game fencing parallel to ID-21 from MP 18.4 to MP 19.6 to guide animals to the overpass.Read More
+The State Highway 21 Wildlife Overpass at Cervidae Peak project proposes to construct an approximately 120’ to 150’ long wildlife overpass over the highway at mile point (MP) 19.32.
+The project will also construct big game fencing parallel to SH-21 from MP 18.4 to MP 19.6 to guide animals to the overpass.Read More

 The overpass is expected to be 120-150′ long.
 It will utilize existing terrain to reduce costs and impact to the topography.

 Big game fencing on either side of the overpass will funnel wildlife to the crossing.
 Its placement will consider terrain, constructability, future maintenance and avoid impairing views from the road.